kaydoh/ArkoudaWeeklyCall/README.md

 30min call every Tuesday at 1pm ET to discuss Arkouda algorithms, code, and methods.

-**we will post topic or meeting cacelation notices in the gitter channel** https://gitter.im/ArkoudaProject/community
+**we will post topic or meeting cancelation notices in the gitter channel** https://gitter.im/ArkoudaProject/community

 This repo will probably hold PDFs mostly.